m-mango/bavarian-forest-visitor-monitoring-dssgx-24/README.md

 ### Problem Statement 🎯

 The park faces the challenge of balancing the needs of nature conservation with the demands of tourism.
 The park has installed a network of sensors (26 visitor counters and 12 parking sensors) to understand the flow of visitors which will optimize the visitor experience and protect the park's natural resources.
-These data collected is heterogeneous and needs to be unified and harmonized to provide insights for decision-making.
+This data is collected heterogeneously and needs to be unified and harmonized to provide insights for decision-making.

 ### Project Goal and Contributions 🚀

 The goal of this project is to harmonize the data collected from the sensors in the Bavarian Forest National Park to provide insights for decision-making.
 We contribute to the project in the following ways:
 1. Develop a data pipeline to harmonize the data collected from the all the different sensors and external sources.
-2. Implemented a predictive model to forecast the visitor traffic in the park for the coming weeks.
+2. Implement a predictive model to forecast the visitor traffic in the park for the coming week.
 3. Develop a dashboard to visualize the data and insights for the park management, along with visualizing the forecasted visitor traffic from the predictive model.
-4. Create a technical documentation to provide insights on the data pipeline, predictive model and suggestions for future improvements in the project.
+4. Create technical documentation to provide insights on the data pipeline, predictive model and suggestions for future improvements in the project.

 ![Overall Solution](docs/asset/overall-dashboard.gif)
-_Figure: Solution Dashboard_
+_A glimpse of the final dashboard ✨_

 ## How to use the code 🛠️

-### Option 1: Run code in a Docker container
+### Run Dashboard and Pipeline via a Docker Container

 1. Clone the repository:
    ```bash